fauna/js-sample-app/README.md

     * The default endpoint.
     * `ECommerce` as the database.

-5. Push the FSL files in the `schema` directory to the `ECommerce` database without staging:
+5. Push the `.fsl` files in the `schema` directory to the `ECommerce`
+    database:

     ```sh
-    fauna schema push --active
+    fauna schema push
     ```

+    When prompted, accept and stage the schema.

+6. Check the status of the staged schema:

+    ```sh
+    fauna schema status
+    ```

+7. When the status is `ready`, commit the staged schema to the database:

+    ```sh
+    fauna schema commit
+    ```

-    When prompted, accept and push the changes.
-The push creates the collections and user-defined functions (UDFs) defined in the FSL files of the `schema` directory.
+    The commit applies the staged schema to the database.
+The commit creates the collections and user-defined functions (UDFs) defined in the `.fsl` files of the `schema` directory.

-6. Create a key with the `server` role for the `ECommerce` database:
+8. Create a key with the `server` role for the `ECommerce` database:

     ```sh
     fauna create-key --environment='' ECommerce server